News & Resources

 Case background

-This case involve three families who fled from violent conflicts in the Democratic Republic of Congo to Kenya as refugees.
+This case involved three families who fled from violent conflicts in the Democratic Republic of Congo to Kenya as refugees.
 After they completed the lengthy process necessary to qualify for resettlement in the Unites States—including biometrics, interviews, security vetting, cultural orientations, and health screenings—they were approved for travel to in the U.S in 2016.
 Full of hope, the families made preparations to start their lives anew in the U.S., vacating their homes in Kenya and selling their belongings.
 However, on the eve of their scheduled travel, they were informed without explanation that their travel plans were canceled.
 The families waited for years in uncertainty before the U.S. government finally issued a status update on their cases: all of their previously-approved refugee cases were now denied, “as a matter of discretion.”
-Administrative appeals of these denials have now been pending for at least 5 years.
+At the time of the case filing, administrative appeals of these denials had been pending for at least 5 years.

 Impact